A Closer Look

 Important Takeaways from the 2021 Assessment

-Based on 2016 to 2020 data from the North Carolina State Center for Health Statistics, the leading causes of death in Gaston County are:
+Based on 2016-2020 data from the North Carolina State Center for Health Statistics, the leading causes of death in Gaston County are:

 - Heart Disease